-So, you just started your self service desk.
-That should be the perfect solution to help your service department increase customer satisfaction and lower costs at the same time.
-However, for that to happen it's obviously important that your employees use it and continue to use it.
-The key to get your employees to use your self service portal lies in communication.
+So you're just about to launch a Self-Service Portal.
+That should be the perfect solution to help your service department improve the customer experience and lower costs at the same time.
+However, for that to happen it's obviously important that your customers use it - and continue to use it.
+And the key to making that happen is communication.

 1. Take communication into account during implementation

 Communication is the key to get employees using the Self-Service Portal.
 Consider your employees’ acceptance of the SSP even before you implement it.
 How will we handle the implementation and promotion of the SSP within the organization?
 How will we gain the acceptance needed to innovate the company processes?

 The answer to these types of questions is not: “let’s send everyone an email.”
 It is important that you ask questions about future SSP users during implementation.
 Who fits the company profile and our target groups?
 But also: what is the specific aim of the SSP?
 Implementation and communication strategy go hand in hand.

 It is useful to specify the goals of your SSP at an early stage.
 The goals can be different for every organization: easing the pressure on the service portal, more international SSP users who communicate through the same channel.
 Once you've set your goals, you can select the products needed to support these goals.

 For instance: posters, desktop cards, tutorials, screensavers, or a fun gadget.
-A good way of integrating the SSP into your organization is changing the interface to match your organization’s corporate identity.
-Put your mark on the tool and make it recognizable to the end user.
+A good way of really integrating the SSP into your organization is changing the interface to match your organization’s corporate identity.
+Put your mark on it and make it recognizable to the end user.
 It does a lot for making employees of a company identify with the portal.